woong5115/cisc121Project/README.md

 Output:

-A step-by-step explanation of the binary search process
+A step by step explanation of the binary search process

 A final message stating whether the target was found or not

 This output is displayed in a Gradio textbox

 This flow ensures the algorithm is both correct and easy to understand.

+Author
+Andrew Oh